ceramicnetwork/.github/OVERVIEW.md

 # Timeline

 Ceramic's core contributors are working hard to ship v1 of the network.
-We already have some working code in js-ceramic, and ideally will launch on mainnet sometime this summer.
-Hop in our Discord to ask more questions.
+We already have some working code in [js-ceramic](https://github.com/ceramicnetwork/js-ceramic), and ideally will launch into production sometime this summer.
+Hop in our [**Discord**](https://discord.gg/6VRZpGP) to ask more questions.

 # Additioinal **Resources**